Radiation therapy may be used alone or in conjunction with surgery, hormone therapy or infusion therapy to treat prostate cancer.

 Proton therapy is yet another option for treating localized prostate cancer.
 The properties of protons' depth dose curve make this treatment modality theoretically promising for many cancers, including prostate cancer.
 There is, however, debate among the research community as to whether proton therapy, which may not be covered by insurance, translates into clinically meaningful improvements in patient outcomes.
 Patients are encouraged to become engaged and educated about their treatment options and to bring questions to their physicians to make the most of UC San Diego Health's comprehensive, specialized cancer services.

-UC San Diego Health offers proton therapy at the Scripps Proton Therapy Center as an affiliate provider.
+UC San Diego Health offers proton therapy at the California Protons Cancer Therapy Center as an affiliate provider.
 Call 858-822-6040 to be seen by a UC San Diego Health physician and find out if proton therapy should be considered for you.